iut-ibk/DynaMind-ToolBox/Readme.md

-DynaMind-BasicModules provides provides a set of basic module for DynaMind:
+DynaMind-BasicModules provides a set of basic module for DynaMind:

 A list of modules can be found [here](doc/basic_modules.md)